Key vaccines to consider this year

 As soon as you’re due.
 Already vaccinated?
 Talk to your doctor to see if you’re eligible for a booster shot.

-Your plan web page links to your Explanation of Coverage (EOC), which shows coverage for recommended adult vaccines like flu, shingles and key preventive services.
+Your plan web page links to your EOC, which shows your coverage for recommended adult vaccines like flu and shingles.
 You can access your plan web page by using your smartphone or tablet camera to scan the QR code on your member ID card.
 You can also type in the URL shown on your member ID card to see your plan web page.
-Or call a Member Services Advocate at 1-833-570-6670 (TTY: 711) between 8 AM and 8 PM, seven days a week.
+Or call Member Services to learn more, at 1-833-570-6670 (TTY: 711) between 8 AM and 8 PM, 7 days a week, to learn about your vaccine coverage.

 *FOR MENINGITIS RISK OVER AGE 50 SOURCE: Guedes S, Bertrand-Gerentes I, Evans K, et al. Invasive meningococcal disease in older adults in North America and Europe: is this the time for action?
 A review of the literature.
 BMC Public Health.
 February 23, 2022, 22: 380.
 Accessed June 29, 2023.